kroyee/SpeedBlocks/README.md

 # Server
 You can find the server [here](https://github.com/kroyee/SpeedBlocks-server)

-We currently have a VPS running a test-server in Oslo.
-Connect to it with hostname: darn.site You can only connect with guest account at the moment.
+The server is running on a VPS in Stockholm.
+To play with an account sign up on the [forum](https://speedblocks.se/forum) and use the username and password in the game client.

 # Donation
 We are currently collecting money for a VPS server solution.
 This costs around €50-100 per year.